gamecoder08/gamecoder08/README.md

 ###

-<p align="left">I'm Utkarsh Raj Sinha hailing from India, currently a 3rd year student at SRMIST, KTR.<br><br>- 🔭 A game developer in making.<br>- ⚡ I am a Musician, Dancer & a Gamer.<br>- ⌚ In my free time, I create 3D models, play games and enjoy life.<br>- 👀 Interested in Game Development, Virtual Reality, Programming, Editing and AI.<br>- 📖 Currently experiencing and exploring the field of Computer Science.</p>
+<p align="left">I'm Utkarsh Raj Sinha hailing from India, currently a 3rd year student at SRMIST, KTR.<br><br>- 🔭 A game developer in making.<br>- ⚡ I am a Musician, Dancer & a Gamer.<br>- ⌚ In my free time, I create 3D models, play games and enjoy life.<br>- 👀 Interested in Game Development, Virtual Reality, Programing, Editing and AI.<br>- 📖 Currently experiencing and exploring the field of Computer Science.</p>

 ###